wildfish/google-cloud-container-builder-example/README.rst

 The second gotcha we came across was inspecting our services.
 During our testing we inspect our containers to make sure the db and redis services are fully running before hooking up our web server instance.
-Originally we inspected localhost for this however, it seems that since our containers are running on the hosts docker engine and not our builders we cant actually inspect them like this.
+Originally we inspected localhost for this, however it seems that since our containers are running on the hosts' docker engine and not our builders we can't actually inspect them like this.
 Instead we create another container that is a copy of our builder (yup we are running our builder inside our builder to inspect our other containers) and link it to our network.
 From here we can inspect our db, redis and web server using hostnames.